 - 1. Remove the cooling system filler cap slowly in order to relieve pressure. - 2.
 Maintain the coolant level within 13 mm (0.5 inch) of the bottom of the filler pipe.
-If the engine is equipped with a sight glass, maintain the coolant level to the correct level in the sight glass. - 3.
-Clean the cooling system filler cap and inspect the gasket.
-If the gasket is damaged, discard the old filler cap and install a new filler cap.
-If the gasket is not damaged, use a suitable pressurizing pump in order to pressure test the filler cap.
-The correct pressure is stamped on the face of the filler cap.
-If the filler cap does not retain the correct pressure, install a new filler cap. - 4.
+If the engine is equipped with a sight glass, maintain the coolant level to the correct level in the sight glass. - Clean the cooling system filler cap and check the condition of the filler cap gaskets.
+Replace the cooling system filler cap if the filler cap gaskets are damaged.
+Reinstall the cooling system filler cap. - 4.
 Inspect the cooling system for leaks.